 The F4 vaccine includes the addition of Chlamydophila psittaci, and the F5 vaccine includes Feline leukemia.
 There are side effects associated with a small percentage of cats who receive the F4 vaccine including lethargy, lameness, depression, anorexia, fever and therefore it is only recommended for high-risk situations.

 Annual boosters are the subject of much-heated debate.
 Many believe it is not necessary to vaccinate every year, and in fact, this can put the cat at risk of vaccine-associated sarcoma (VAS).

-They recommend an annual booster of the F3 vaccine at 12 months and then no more frequently than every three years.
+They recommend an annual booster of the F3 vaccine at 12 months and then no more frequently than every three years for low-risk cats.
 The Australian Veterinary Association (AVA) updated their policy and guidelines on cats which states that...

 |"The Australian Veterinary Association (AVA) believes that in most cases, core vaccines need not be administered any more frequently than triennially and that even less frequent vaccination may be considered appropriate if an individual animal's circumstances warrant it.
 However, local factors may dictate more frequent vaccination scheduling."|

 If you are uncomfortable with the idea of tri-annual vaccinations, you can request your vet perform a titre test on your cat to see if he still has protective antibodies against the pathogens that vaccinations protect against.
 The cost of a titre test is similar to that of a vaccination.

 If you do decide to go with tri-annual vaccinations, it will still be necessary for your cat to see a veterinarian every year for his annual check up.